industry

 Converting inquiries to confirmed appointments

 Anna doesn't take messages -- she closes appointments.
-After collecting intake, she checks available slots in Dentrix and offers specific times that match the patient's preferences and the appointment type required.
+After collecting intake, she checks your calendar and offers specific times that match the patient's preferences and the appointment type required, booking directly via Cal.com or Google Calendar (Auto-Booking add-on).
 The patient gets a confirmed appointment, a follow-up text with the date and time, and a pre-visit instruction note if your practice requires anything specific (bring insurance card, arrive 15 minutes early for paperwork).
+Your front desk logs the confirmed booking to Dentrix as your system of record.
 The conversion happens on the first call.

 After-hours and weekend coverage